Is Glamping the New Wave of Ecotourism – Our Experience at Elephant Hills Thailand

 Everything around the Elephant Camp was first class from the enclosures to the buildings where the vets would come to visit.
 This kind of facility isn’t cheap, and neither was our tour.
 I think it might even be an oxymoron to have a budget ethical animal encounter.
 Five-star service is a company philosophy and it extended to all levels of Elephant Hill’s operations.

-It’s one thing for a backpacker to choose to spend a gap year bouncing around hostiles.
+We might be a bit salty from our gap year encounters on Koh Tao when we wrote this but it still rings true 18 months later as I am re-reading it.
+It’s one thing for a backpacker to choose to spend a gap year bouncing around hostels.
 It’s another thing to subject an animal to a lifetime of impoverishment and want.
 As ecotourists, you get to choose.
+It is important to learn the truths about traveling ethically before spending your tourist dollars.
 We posit that you’ll make a greater statement spending money to take ethical tours than whining about materialism and greed over pancakes and cheap beer.

 Ecotourism Principle: Provide benefit for the community